Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 La.
 R.S.
 14:337Unlawful use of an unmanned aircraft system

-Penalty: First offense: fine up to $500 and/or up to 6 months imprisonment.
-Subsequent offense: $500–$4,000 and/or 6 months–2 years.
-Aggravated tiers reach up to $5,000 and 5 years at hard labor.
+Penalty: First offense: up to $500 fine and/or up to 6 months imprisonment (misdemeanor).
+Second/subsequent offense: $500–$4,000 and/or 6 months–2 years.
+Aggravated offense: up to $5,000 and up to 5 years at hard labor (felony).

 FAA authorization carve-out: Yes